 - Seat & Positions: Infinite recline, multi-point harness

-- Colours: Jet, Opulent Black, Pike, Slate, Stone Grey
+- Colors: Opulent Black, Pike, Briar Green Stone Grey

 - Canopy Coverage: Very large canopy

-- Storage: Large under-seat storage basket (10 lbs capacity)
+- Storage: Large basket for under-seat storage (10 lbs capacity)

 Best Disney Stroller for Toddlers: BOB Gear Revolution Flex 3.0 Jogging Stroller

-The BOB Gear Revolution Flex is one of the best strollers for theme parks because of its superior maneuverability and riding comfort.
+The BOB Revolution Flex is the perfect stoller for theme parks because of its superior maneuverability and riding comfort.
 Your toddler can ride in ultimate comfort with the Flex’s ultra-padded compression seat with unlimited reclining positions.
 The extra-large canopy will also protect your bub’s delicate skin from the hot summer sun.

-Parents will enjoy the spacious under-seat cargo and adjustable handlebars.
+Parents will enjoy the large storage basket and adjustable handlebars.
 The no-rethread harness makes adjustments a snap.
 There are also six additional storage pockets, including a cell phone pocket at the handlebar.
 The BOB Gear Revolution Flex can also accommodate most major brands of car seats.